Goldenium11/school-bookmarklets/README.md

 I returned!
 Discord Username: TermZ#0438

-Collection of bookmarklets for school and for fun.
+A compact arrangement of bookmarklets for fun and for school.
 I did not make these and they were collected from other sources.
 I did make the collection myself, I just didn't make the javascript myself.

 Source for kahoot and blooket bookmarklets: https://rogue.best